gnuton/RagBag/Docs/Assembly-x86.md

 ```

 # Tips #
-If you like to have Intel syntax in GDB just run this.
+* If you like to have Intel syntax in GDB just run this.
 ```
 echo "set disassembly-flavor intel" > ~/.gdbinit
 ```
+* To convert integers to hex use python hex(11) and to go back int(hex(11),16)

 # Reference #
 https://en.wikibooks.org/wiki/X86_Assembly